Frequently Asked Questions

 We offer an opportunity for special bulk orders and u-pick greens in the late fall and winter.
 These items might include u-pick spinach, kale, Brussels sprouts, and other items kept in cool storage such as, potatoes, beets, carrots, parsnips, turnips, winter squash, onions, or garlic.
 More information will be included in the Sept. and Oct. newsletters.

-We offer an “Extended Fall Share” for three extra weeks in October for $90 to $100 (exact cost will be determined in Sept).
+We offer an “Extended Fall Share” for 4 extra weeks in October for $140.
 The share size is usually bountiful in the fall, so there could be 10 to 16 items, which may include a variety of Cooking Greens (kale, tatsoi, spinach), Salad Greens (baby lettuce, arugula, mizuna), Brassicas (Brussels sprouts, cauliflower, broccoli, cabbage), Roots (potatoes, carrots, radishes, beets), Fruiting Veggies (winter squash, tomatoes, beans), and Alliums (garlic, onions).
-Watch the September newsletters for when registrations begin.
-Non-members may contact us or check our website in September to check on availability.
+Registration is open now, but watch the September newsletters for when registrations reminders begin.
+Non-members may contact us or check our website throughout the summer to check on availability.

 After the summer CSA season is over, our Thanksgiving share will be available on the Saturday before Thanksgiving in November.
 This is a chance to stock up on vegetables before the holiday or for winter storage.
 You will receive a newsletter with storage tips, recipes, and 60-80 pounds of produce.
 The share may include: Brussels sprouts, rutabaga, cauliflower, broccoli, greens, squash, leeks, garlic, carrots, cabbage, potatoes, parsnips, onions, celeraic, or beets.
 A special addition to our share is a jar of locally-grown, lacto-fermented veggies (some from Tantré Farm) from a local business called “The Brinery” (www.thebrinery.com).
 The founder, David Klingenberger, started fermenting vegetables over 10 years ago at the turn of the century, while working at Tantre Farm.
 Pick up for the Thanksgiving Share will be at the Ann Arbor Farmers’ Market in the morning or at Tantré Farm in the afternoon.
 A Thanksgiving Share may cost between $100 and $120 (exact cost determined in Sept).
 Sign up will begin sometime in September and October, and will be mentioned in our newsletter.
 Non-members may contact us or check our website in September or October to check on availability.